yonkov/Gatsby---WordPress-Starter/README.md

 ## Description

 A blog created with Gatsby.js, Typescript and GraphQL that uses WordPress as a headless CMS.
-The sourcing is done using [WPGraphQL](https://wordpress.org/plugins/wp-graphql/) WordPress plugin, as well as the [WPGatsby](https://wordpress.org/plugins/wp-gatsby/) plugin.
 The blog is done for mere educational purposes.

 ## Practical info
 To run this project locally, first replace the WordPress remote url from `gatsby-config.ts` file with the  server from which you will be sourcing the data.
 Then do `npm install` and `npm run develop`.
+Please note that in order to be able to source the data, you need to install and activate the [WPGraphQL](https://wordpress.org/plugins/wp-graphql/) WordPress plugin, as well as the [WPGatsby](https://wordpress.org/plugins/wp-gatsby/) plugin on your WordPress site beforehand.

-## Why use Gatsby instead of WordPress PHP templates?
+## Why use Gatsby instead of good old WordPress PHP templates?

-The following text is copied from [gatsby-source-wordpress](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-wordpress/docs/why-use-this-plugin.md) Readme, because it is great at explaining why we are doing this.
+The following text is copied from [gatsby-source-wordpress](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-wordpress/docs/why-use-this-plugin.md) Readme, because it is great at explaining what is all the hassle about:

-For starters you can keep using WordPress as the fantastic CMS it is, and use React and modern tooling for your front-end!
+You can keep using WordPress as the fantastic CMS it is, and use React and modern tooling for your front-end!

 Some highlights: